Hernia

 • Lower recurrence rate

-• Both sides (bilateral hernia) can be repaired in a single procedure
+• Both sides (bilateral) can be repaired in a single procedure

-This technique is suitable for inguinal, umbilical, femoral, and incisional hernias, and is especially recommended for recurrent or bilateral hernias.
+This technique is suitable for inguinal, umbilical, femoral, and incisional, and is especially recommended for recurrent or bilateral.

 Why Choose Laparoscopic Hernia Surgery?